What Is an API? (Plain English)

 Your application parses this JSON and displays it in your interface or stores it in your database.

-Mistake 1: Hardcoding API
+Mistake 1: Hardcoding API keys in your code

 Mistake 2: Not handling rate limits